KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 ## Cron vs Timedelta

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;There are two ways of defining our schedule interval parameter (or jsut schedule, for Airflow's version >= 2.4).
+&ensp;&ensp;&ensp;&ensp;There are two ways of defining our schedule interval parameter (or just schedule, for Airflow's version >= 2.4).
 They are:
 </p>

-- Cron Expressions (stateless, absolute): an example is the '@daily", whih means "0 0 * * * ", that is, The DAG is going to be triggered at midnight of each day.
+- Cron Expressions (stateless, absolute): an example is the '@daily", which means "0 0 * * * ", that is, The DAG is going to be triggered at midnight of each day.
 For example, if the start_date if the first of january 2023, then the DagRun #1 is going to be triggered as the following (let's assume that now is 10 AM of 2023/01/01):<br><br>
   -> 2023/01/02 00:00 <br>
   -> 2023/01/03 00:00 <br>
   -> so on..

 - Timedelta object (stateful, related to the last execution_date): in this case, the trigger date and time is different.
-Let's assume that now is 10 AM if 2023/01/01 and we schedule a DAG using the timedelta object, such as ```schedule_interval=timedelta(days=1)```.
+Let's assume that now is 10 AM of 2023/01/01 and we scheduled a DAG using the timedelta object, such as ```schedule_interval=timedelta(days=1)```.
 When do you think will our DAG be triggered?
 Let's see:<br><br>
   -> 2023/01/02 10:00 AM<br>
   -> 2023/01/03 10:00 AM<br>
   -> so on..